Random cubic planar graphs converge to the Brownian sphere: Skeleton decomposition for quasi-simple triangulations

 Writing $k_{\mathrm{f}}(e)$ for the number of children of $e$ in the forest $\mathrm{f}$, the slot associated to $e$ has to be filled with a \emph{simple} triangulation of the $k_{\mathrm{f}}(e)+2$-gon.
 Note that, when $k_{\mathrm{f}}(e)=0$, the slot is filled by the edge-triangulation, or in other words the two vertical edges defining the slot are identified (whereas in the setting of~\cite{CurienJFLG} of general triangulations, non-trivial slots with a boundary of length 2 may occur).

-To characterize the forests that can appear via the encoding, we need the following definition: \begin{defi} A forest $\mathrm{f}$ with a marked vertex is said to be $(p,q,r)$-admissible if: \begin{enumerate} \item The forest $\mathrm{f}:=(\tau_1,\ldots,\tau_q)$ is made of $q$ rooted plane trees, \item The maximal height of these trees is $r$. \item The total number of vertices of the forest at generation $r$ is $p$, \item The distinguished vertex has height $r$, \item The distinguished vertex is in $\tau_1$. \end{enumerate} We write $\mathrm{f}^\star$ for the set of vertices of $\mathrm f$ with height strictly smaller than $r$.
+{j@\textbf{quasi-simple triangulations of the cylinder}!z@$(p,q,r)$-admissible forest $\mathrm{f}$} {j@\textbf{quasi-simple triangulations of the cylinder}!z@$(p,q,r)$-admissible forest $\mathrm{f}$!degree@\ttt{$k_\mathrm{f}(e)$}{number of children of $e$ in $\mathrm{f}$}} {j@\textbf{quasi-simple triangulations of the cylinder}!z@$(p,q,r)$-admissible forest $\mathrm{f}$!inner@\ttt{$\mathrm{f}^*$}{vertices of $\mathrm{f}$ at height $<r$}} To characterize the forests that can appear via the encoding, we need the following definition: \begin{definition} A forest $\mathrm{f}$ with a marked vertex is said to be $(p,q,r)$-admissible if: \begin{enumerate} \item The forest $\mathrm{f}:=(\tau_1,\ldots,\tau_q)$ is made of $q$ rooted plane trees, \item The maximal height of these trees is $r$. \item The total number of vertices of the forest at generation $r$ is $p$, \item The distinguished vertex has height $r$, \item The distinguished vertex is in $\tau_1$. \end{enumerate} We write $\mathrm{f}^\star$ for the set of vertices of $\mathrm f$ with height strictly smaller than $r$.